 Why?
 First, the majority of people into calisthenics are natural.
 This limits the potential for growth right from the start.
 Second, the nature of the movement requires you to remain somewhat light.
 Having extra size on you helps your squat but kills your one arm pull-up.

-Back in the day, I read online that if you can do 15 one arm pull-ups, you have most likely reached your arm potential size wise.
-I think this idea is attributed to Arthur Jones, but I am not entirely sure.
-Whoever is the genius behind, he is wrong.
+Back in the day, I read online that if you can do 15 one arm pull-ups, you have most likely reached the size potential of your biceps.
+Whoever is the genius behind this statement, he is wrong.
 First, setting arbitrary numbers is not logical.
 What if I can do “only” 10 one arm pull-ups?
 Does this mean that if I add 5 more, my arms will get bigger?
-Hell no. Arbitrary numbers rarely work past a certain threshold.
+No. Arbitrary numbers rarely work past a certain threshold.